JiexingQi/Text-Classification-in-the-Wild-A-Large-Scale-Long-Tailed-Name-Normalization-Dataset/code/bert/Readme.md

 **evaluate_osv.ipynb** is the implementation for evaluating a model's perfomance for OSV task.

 You can set the model which you want to evaluate.

+# Requirements
+Suggested environment to run the code:

++ Ubuntu 18.04.02
++ pytorch 1.7.1